Kateryna Bielikova with Viktor, a friend’s dog, in front of two of her acrylic portraits. The photo was taken in the United States.

 Kateryna as a teenager on Impuls, a Ukrainian Riding Horse with Trakehner roots.

 Her scientific knowledge of anatomy sharpens her eye for conformation.
-Yet her paintings are more than merely correct.
-They capture the alertness in a horse’s gaze, its dignity and presence.
+But her paintings are more than technically precise.
+They capture the alertness in a horse’s gaze — its dignity and presence.
 Rhythm, texture and light shape her work.
-Acrylic, oil, gouache, ink – the medium follows the expression of the horse.
-“I want to show the physical integrity of each horse as well as its personality,” she sresses.
-As a self-taught artist, she begins to build a reputation.
-Riders and breeders in Ukraine ask her to paint their horses; later, stud farms in Europe and the United States follow.
-Kateryna’s paintings hang in private collections there – far from the upheaval that is about to shatter her world once again.
+Acrylic, oil, gouache, ink: the medium follows the expression of the horse.“I want to show the physical integrity of each horse as well as its personality,” she stresses.

 Painting amid constant attack